vartagg/urlblocks/doc/index.rst

-URLObject 2
+URLString 2
 ===========

 |Build Status|

-**URLObject** is a utility class for manipulating URLs.
+**URLString** is a utility class for manipulating URLs.
 The latest incarnation of this library builds upon the ideas of its predecessor, but aims for a clearer API, focusing on proper method names over operator overrides.
 It's also being developed from the ground up in a test-driven manner, and has full Sphinx